Design Hotel Neruda

 Michelin Selection and What It Signals

 Design Hotel Neruda holds a MICHELIN Selected distinction in the 2025 Michelin Hotels guide, which positions it within the tier of properties that the guide recognises for overall quality and experience without necessarily carrying the star-level distinctions reserved for larger or more elaborate properties.
 Michelin's hotel selection is based on assessments across categories including quality of welcome, comfort, and overall experience.
-Inclusion places Neruda in a peer set that spans Prague's most recognised addresses, alongside properties such as Andaz Prague, Aria Hotel Prague, and Century Old Town Prague – MGallery Collection.
+Inclusion places Neruda in a comparable set that spans Prague's most recognised addresses, alongside properties such as Andaz Prague, Aria Hotel Prague, and Century Old Town Prague – MGallery Collection.
 For a boutique property on a residential street rather than a major square, that recognition carries weight as an independent quality signal.

 The Malá Strana Position